uveta/uveta.github.io/source/source/_drafts/unity-in-21-days.md

 ## Day 15

-Finally centralized game speed, inside of Game Controller.
-Player and enemy movement will be adjusted based on this value, which is increasing by couple of percents after each food is consumed.
+Used Game Controller to centralize game speed, instead of spreading it through various scripts.
+Player and enemy movement will be adjusted based on this value, which is increasing by couple of percents each time a player consumes food.
 Works well, and I remove enemy speedup on screen edge bounce.

 Input is still not working after game restart, event though I tried couple of fixes.
 Will have to check if it happens in built game as well, but I am starting to get worried.